 - or will be starting their homeschool curriculum.

 Preparing for school sets off a mixture of emotions for both parents and children.
-Know that your emotions during the preparing for back-to-school time may run on overdrive.
-Reach out to family members and friends to share in your excitement and discuss any concerns you may have.
+Know that your emotions during the preparation for back-to-school time may run on overdrive.
+Reach out to family members and friends to share your excitement and discuss any concerns you may have.
 You are not alone!

 My friend said it best: “I am excited and sad at the same time”